tomtucker/rentzone/README.md

 * GitHub personal access token
 * Web application
-    >This repo includes a sample web application derived from Fleetcart that requires an accompanying datsabase to function.
+    >This repo includes a sample web application derived from Fleetcart that requires an accompanying database to function.

 ## Steps

-1. Identify sensitive data that should not be commited to GitHub nor exposed in the Docker image.
+1. Identify sensitive data that should not be committed to GitHub nor exposed in the Docker image.

 2. Create Dockerfile using build argument syntax to receive sensitive data.
 See [Dockerfile](Dockerfile).